Please ensure Javascript is enabled for purposes of website accessibility https://userway.org/tutorials/installations/wix/

 A few examples:

 Mental: List as many things in a category as you can.
-List categories by the alphabet.
-Do math and number exercises.
-Go through anchoring facts
+Alphabetically list a category.
+Do math/number exercises.
+Go through anchoring facts.

-Physical: Pick up or touch something; breathing exercise.
+Physical: Touch something.
+Breathing exercise.
 Physical activity.
 Use your 5 senses.

-Soothing: Picture a face of voice that soothes you.
+Soothing: Think of a face/voice/thing/place that soothes you.
 Talk yourself kindly through it.
 List positive things.

 Example other techniques:

-• Thoughts: Check for accuracy.
+- Thoughts: Check for values alignment.
+Check for accuracy.
 Replace them.
 Let go.
 Think about or do something else.
+Make a plan.
+Express them/do something creative.
+Talk to someone.

-• Physical movement and empty mind, maybe focus on the movement or your breath as needed.
+- Physical and empty mind.
+Maybe focus on the movement or your breath as needed.

-• Physical movement (e.g., stretch, dance, jump, run) and sing, talk nonsense, recite a poem, just whatever.
+- Physical and sing, talk nonsense, recite a poem, so on.